samuelim01/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the delete mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-All guests and vendors are shown in their respective lists.
+All guests and vendors added during the last use of the app are shown in their respective lists.

 Step 2.
 The user executes `xyz delete 1`, where `xyz` is either `guest` or `vendor` to delete the first guest or vendor displayed on the respective list.